 Pollock Community Water Park

 The most popular place to beat the heat in Oshkosh is the Pollock Community Water Park.
 In addition to an excellent swimming pool, you’ll find waterslides and fun water features.
 It’s an outstanding facility.
-Daily admission is $4.50 for kids, $5.50 for adults and $3.50 for seniors.
-Children under 3 are FREE.
-After 5pm, those rates go down by $1.50.
-Water park hours are noon to 7pm through August 19th.
+Daily admission is $5.00 for kids, $6.00 for adults, and $4.00 for seniors.
+Children under 2 are FREE.
+Water park hours are noon to 7 pm through August 17th.

 Events